Meta-scheduling

 Meta-scheduling or super scheduling is a computer software technique of optimizing computational workloads by combining an organization's multiple job schedulers into a single aggregated view, allowing batch jobs to be directed to the best location for execution.

-Meta-Scheduling for MPSoCs

 Meta-scheduling technique is a solution for scheduling a set of dependent or independent faults with different scenarios that are mapping and modeling in an event-tree.
 It can be used as a dynamic or static scheduling method.

-Scenario-Based Meta-Scheduling (SBMeS) for MPSoCs and NoCs
+Scenario-based meta-scheduling

 Scenario-based and multi-mode approaches are essential techniques in embedded-systems, e.g., design space exploration for MPSoCs and reconfigurable systems.

 Optimization techniques for the generation of schedule graphs supporting such a SBMeS approach have been developed and implemented.